ebembi/steam-game-roler/README.md

 - The bot respects Steam API rate limits
 - Roles are automatically created and assigned, but can be manually edited/deleted
 - The bot tracks which games have roles to avoid duplicates
+- Use `!topgames` to see which games are most popular among your server members
+- Blacklisted games will not have roles created even if they meet all criteria